Churchill magazine

 This covers any legal costs you might need when it comes to dealing with consumer, employment or property disputes, as well as claiming compensation for damages following an accident.

-Home emergency cover provides help when you need it most, including central heating disasters, power failures and broken front-door locks.
+Home Emergency cover provides help when you need it most, such as central heating failure, power failures and broken front-door locks.

 What’s in your home?